Save travel time and money when you attend the NSF-Funded WomenTech Educators Online Training from the comfort of your own desk.

 NSF-Funded Online Training

-This online training fellowship is free for community college STEM educators (a $450 value).
-Based on proven practices, the online curriculum includes the "best-of-the-best" of our strategies, culled from our 4 National Science Foundation (NSF) projects and over 18 years of success helping educational institutions recruit and retain female students in STEM programs.
+Based on proven practices, the online curriculum includes the "best-of-the-best" of our strategies, culled from our 5 National Science Foundation (NSF) projects and 20 years of success helping educational institutions recruit and retain female students in STEM programs.
 Our work was highlighted by NSF for showing significant achievement and program effectiveness.
-Applications will be reviewed on a rolling basis and the training fills quickly, so apply early.
-Preference will be given to those that apply in teams.

 In this video, your trainer, Donna Milgram, shares an "Ah-ha" moment about helping female students succeed in STEM classes:

 Watch this short video to learn how improving students' STEM building block skills in one particular area resulted in 29% more women being retained in an engineering program.

 About the Training

 Source: Participants in WomenTech Educators Online Training, April 2012.
 External evaluator’s report to the

 National Science Foundation for the CalWomenTech Scale-Up Project, March 2013.